Alecerzea/OS-Install-Scripts/README.md

 I also added some shit for gaming in here that I don't know if they would work with secure boot, I have faith it would work.

-PS:And it didnt xd, at least the key I needed to add doesnt mess with the kernel, not like the NVIDIA one at least.
+PS:It didnt XD, at least the key I needed to add doesnt mess with the kernel.